Authentic Bellamy Eagles,

 Signs, & Folk Carvings

-See page 2 for more carvings.
+See page 2 and 3 for more carvings.

 Signs and Quarterboards here.

 Whales, Fish, Pineapples, Roosters, and other critters Here

 Here is a list of carvings that are available for immediate shipment.
 Price list

 Payment terms: Half due at time of order; Remainder, plus shipping, is due when the carving is completed.
 Postal rates increase significantly for carvings longer than 36 inches.

 Orders for new carvings will be completed as soon as possible, depending on backlog.
 Average wait time is 3 months.

 Based on John Halley Bellamy's famous eagles carved in Kittery, Maine and Portsmouth, NH